openshift-pipelines/pipelines-as-code/docs/content/docs/guide/running.md

 ![github apps rerun check](/images/github-apps-rerun-checks.png)

-### Gitops command on pull or merge request
+### GitOps command on pull or merge request

-If you are targeting a pull or merge request you can use `GitOps` comment inside your pull request, to restart all or specific Pipelines.
+If you are targeting a push, pull or merge request you can use `GitOps` comment inside your pull request, to restart all or specific Pipelines.

-For example you want to restart all your pipeline you can add a comment starting with `/retest` and all PipelineRun attached to that pull or merge request will be restarted :
+For example, you want to restart all your pipeline you can add a comment starting with `/retest` and all PipelineRun attached to that pull or merge request will be restarted :